arminprogramme/arminprogramme/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Hello my friend.
-Im self-taught Front-End developer fron Iran I enjoy alot to solve complex problems and bugs .
+Im self-taught Front-End developer from Iran.<br>
+I enjoy alot to solve complex problems and bugs .
 Things that are impossible according to others give me energy and more motivation.

 <h1>Learning</h1>